mrblasco/energy_save_home_work/02-households.md

 Behavioural interventions, such as warnings and fact-checking, offer a promising approach to "inoculate" public attitudes against the spread of misinformation about energy policies.
-For example, a recent experimental survey shows that warning people about politically motivated attempts to spread misinformation is an effective way to fight the spread of misinformation on climate change [@van2015social].
+For example, an experimental survey shows that warning people about politically motivated attempts to spread misinformation is an effective way to fight the spread of misinformation on climate change [@van2015social].
 However, more work is needed to understand what works against misinformation.